ryanczm/Analytic-Musings/notes/fa/fa.md

 * **Setup**
     * Rolling window
         * In this approach, the season-fixed features like the manager skill, core strength would remain constant over the season goes but in theory the model should weigh them less naturally as the season goes.
 A rolling window does this
+        * However, for a short rolling window, for first time effects, like a style mismatch, it will not have any past data to predict/learn on.
+So minimum needs to be one full season.
+Then expanding window.
+After round robin, aka GW19, can switch to rolling/expanding on current season.
     * Train-Val-Test
         * Not really a big fan of this ...
 * **Features**